 American Airlines plane veers off Texas runway, stuck in mud

-An American Airlines plane veered off of a runway at the San Antonio airport during takeoff on Saturday morning and got stuck in the mud, authorities said.
-No injuries were reported on American Airlines Flight 2214, said Federal Aviation Administration spokesman Lynn Lunsford.
+Authorities say an American Airlines plane veered off of a runway at the San Antonio airport during takeoff and is stuck in the mud.
+Federal Aviation Administration spokesman Lynn Lunsford says American Airlines Flight 2214 veered off the edge of the runway at San Antonio International Airport Saturday morning shortly after beginning its takeoff roll.

 Add your comments below